Chart Color Schemes

 Rozelle displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Rozelle's dwelling structure, as per the latest Census, had 24.6% houses and 75.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+Rozelle's dwelling structure, as per the latest Census, comprised 24.6% houses and 75.4% other dwellings.
 In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Rozelle was 26.6%, with mortgaged dwellings at 33.1% and rented ones at 40.3%.
-The median monthly mortgage repayment in Rozelle was $3,500, higher than Sydney metro's $2,427.
+Home ownership in Rozelle was at 26.6%, with mortgaged dwellings at 33.1% and rented ones at 40.3%.
+The median monthly mortgage repayment was $3,500, higher than Sydney metro's average of $2,427.
 Median weekly rent in Rozelle was $650, compared to Sydney metro's $470.
 Nationally, Rozelle's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing